ceegeechow/OS/README.md

 # ECE 357 - Computer Operating Systems

+**Assignment 1: minicat.c**

-Assignment 1: minicat.c - concatenate the contents of input files using only system calls
+Concatenate the contents of input files using only system calls

+**Assignment 2: hunt.c**

-Assignment 2: hunt.c - search file system for a file reporting location, permissions, and number/type of links to the file
+Search file system for a file reporting location, permissions, and number/type of links to the file

+**Assignment 3: shell.c**

-Assignment 3: shell.c - implement command line shell that can perform IO redirection, script interpretation, and report time for each command executed
+Implement command line shell that can perform IO redirection, script interpretation, and report time for each command executed

+**Assignment 4: pipes**

-Assignment 4: pipes - redirect IO of three programs through pipes, with signal handling
+Redirect IO of three programs through pipes, with signal handling

+**Assignment 5: mtest.c**

-Assignment 5: mtest.c - experiments with mmap
+Experiments with mmap

+**Assignment 6: synchronization**

-Assignment 6: synchronization - implement spinlock, condition variables, and fifo such that multiple processes can write to the fifo without conflict
+Implement spinlock, condition variables, and fifo such that multiple processes can write to the fifo without conflict

+**Assignment 7**

-Assignment 7: experiments with syscalls, signals, and exit codes in assembly
+Experiments with syscalls, signals, and exit codes in assembly